Data query. The result is always in the table form.

 SELECT time, value FROM data WHERE value BETWEEN 20 AND 80 ORDER BY time

-Getting the number of records, the summary of values and the average value for the records that meet the specified condition from the table data where calculated columns are named by the specified names.
+Obtains the number of records, the sum of values and the average value for the records that meet the specified condition from the table data where calculated columns are named by the specified names.

 SELECT COUNT(*) AS Count, SUM(value) AS Suma, AVG(value) AS Average FROM data WHERE value BETWEEN 20 AND 80